 Stop off at Camera Obscura, even if you only have the slightest interest in photography.
 Actually, Camera Obscura is a trippy place full of fun illusions and mind-boggling exhibits.
 This place is especially entertaining after a cheeky smoke.

-One of my favorite Edinburgh institutions is the Royal Mile Market.
-Here you can find cool local crafts like funky jewelry and art in addition to tasty food and artisanal products.
+One of my favourite Edinburgh institutions is the Royal Mile Market.
+Here you can find cool local crafts like funky jewellery and art in addition to tasty food and artisanal products.
 If you love craft/farmers markets, check this one out!

 For a little bit of culture and history, take the time to gawk at St Giles’ Cathedral.
 This 14th-century building is one of the most important churches in Scotland…and certainly one of the most beautiful.